yashksaini-coder/global-agent-hackathon-may-2025/README.md

 - [Fill out this form for $10 in Groq API credits](https://forms.gle/1pBpXsi2j8btk1Rd6)
 - Best use of Groq will get $300 in Groq API credits + feature on [Groq Applications Showcase](https://console.groq.com/docs/showcase-applications)

-### Special Recognition
+## Special Recognitions

-The **top 5 projects** will be featured in the trending [Awesome LLM Apps repo](https://github.com/Shubhamsaboo/awesome-llm-apps), giving your work massive visibility in the AI community.
+- The **top 5 projects** will be featured in the trending [Awesome LLM Apps repo](https://github.com/Shubhamsaboo/awesome-llm-apps), giving your work massive visibility in the AI community.

 ## 📚 Resources